MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-storage-disciplines.md

 ### Data Controller

 Choose a remote, shared Storage Class to ensure data durability in the event a pod or node is removed, the pod is brought back up and can connect again to the Persistent Volume.
-The underline Storage Class needs to be provide redundancy and high availability.
+The underline Storage Class needs to provide redundancy and high availability.

-It is recommended to use a custom deployment template when creating your Arc-Enabled Data Services Data Controller, which allows fine tuning of Storage Classes, storage size for data and logs, security, and Kubernetes Service Types.
+It is recommended to use a custom deployment template when creating your Arc-enabled data services Data Controller, which allows fine-tuning of Storage Classes, storage size for data and logs, security, and Kubernetes Service Types.
 This can be customized to your environment and enterprise needs.
 The data controller requires a total of 8 Persistent Volumes.
 The default minimum configuration allows for 15Gi for data and 10Gi for logs on the PVs.
-Configure capacity that not only meets minimum recommendation but supports higher growth from having many Arc-enabled SQL MI implementations running in a cluster.
-This will prevent the need of re-sizing PVC's in the future.
+Configure capacity that not only meets minimum recommendations but supports higher growth from having many Arc-enabled SQL MI implementations running in a cluster.
+This will prevent the need for re-sizing PVCs in the future.

 It is recommended to choose a lower latency Storage Class in the event your cluster will have many databases and Arc-enabled SQL MI deployments.
-This will improve user experience in Grafana and Kibana interfaces.
+This will improve the user experience in Grafana and Kibana interfaces.

 ### Azure Arc-enabled SQL Managed Instance